Eddy diffusivity in homogeneous isotropic turbulence

+In order to avoid confusion between results of scalar and momentum transport analyses, we use the subscript $c$ to refer to operators associated with scalar transport and subscript $v$ to refer to operators associated with momentum transport.
+We next explain the details of the numerical procedure followed by the presentation of results.

-We performed direct numerical simulation (DNS) of incompressible homogeneous and isotropic turbulence in a triply periodic cubic domain of size $2\pi\times 2\pi\times 2\pi$ using uniform structured meshes.
+To generate the donor velocity fields, we performed DNS of incompressible homogeneous and isotropic turbulence in a triply periodic cubic domain of size $2\pi\times 2\pi\times 2\pi$ using uniform structured meshes.
 To sustain turbulence in a time-stationary fashion, we solved the Navier-Stokes equation subject to a forcing described by